Fire and rescue services

 Thieves are very active during the peak summer tourist season.
 They target:

 Thieves often work in gangs.
+While you're distracted, another thief steals your belongings.
 Thieves try to distract you by:

-To avoid petty crime:
+To protect yourself from petty crime:

 Road crime occurs throughout Spain.

-Take care when driving from Marseille in France to Valencia in Spain along the Mediterranean coast.
+Take care driving from Marseille in France to Valencia in Spain along the Mediterranean coast.
 Cars with foreign number plates are often targets.

 Thieves working in pairs may convince you to stop because of a 'problem' with your vehicle, then offer to help with a flat or slashed tyre.
 While one helps, the other steals your belongings.

+Never leave your luggage unattended, even inside your vehicle.
 Keep luggage and personal belongings out of sight.

 To stay safe when on the road: